 One might argue that it was Bolin who had the idea to illustrate the contemporary human condition in this way.
 That the “art” in this work is really in his inspiration, while the “work” in this art is what is being done by the assistants.
 Yet clearly there is “art” in their work, too, given that they are to be credited for creating the eerie illusions with paint.
 Yet it is Bolin who is named as the artist; his assistants aren’t named at all.
 What is it about the art world — or our world more generally — that makes this asymmetrical attribution go unnoticed so much of the time?

 See also Hennessey Youngman on “How to make An Art.”Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.